Maxar-Public/3d-tiles/extensions/MAXAR_content_geojson/README.md

 This extension allows a tileset to use [GeoJSON](https://tools.ietf.org/html/rfc7946) directly as tile content.

 It also allows for specifying a external schema to help interpret the feature properties stored in the GeoJSON layer.
+This schema can be marked with a high-level semantic identifier that define the meaning of the properties.
+Recommended best practice is to select a value from a controlled vocabulary or formal classification scheme.

+Each field in the schema can also be marked with a semantic identifier, that describes how this property should be interpreted.

 ## Optional vs Required